Eleventh decade 1993 – 2003

 • In 2000, Sila María Calederón was elected Governor of Puerto Rico, the first woman to occupy the highest executive position on the island.

-• In 2004, Aníbal Acevedo Vilá was elected Governor of Puerto Rico, but both legislative chambers, the position of Resident Commissioner, and many mayorships went to the rival New Progressive Party.
+• In 2004, Aníbal Acevedo Vilá was elected Governor of Puerto Rico.

 • After many protests, civil disobedience in Vieques, and a large march against military exercises, the United States Navy withdrew from the island municipality in 2003.